bunchsoft/WallpaperChanger/README.md

 A macOS menu bar application that automatically changes your desktop wallpaper at customizable intervals.

+This project was an example trying to build a simple "vibe coded" application.

 ## Features

 -   🖼️ Automatically changes your desktop wallpaper at customizable intervals